SWOT-Confluence/combine_data/README.md

-# datagen
+# combine data

-This script combines the continent-level data files produced by datagen into single, global-level files.
+This script combines the continent-level data files produced by setfinder into single, global-level files.

 The following files are combined and created:
 - basin.json